Field-programmable gate array: Programming

 To simplify the design of complex systems in FPGAs, there exist libraries of predefined complex functions and circuits that have been tested and optimized to speed up the design process.
 These predefined circuits are commonly called intellectual property (IP) cores, and are available from FPGA vendors and third-party IP suppliers.
 They are rarely free, and typically released under proprietary licenses.
-Other predefined circuits are available from developer communities such as OpenCores (typically released under free and open source licenses such as the GPL, BSD or similar license), and other sources.
-Such designs are known as "open-source hardware."
+Other predefined circuits are available from developer communities such as OpenCores (typically released under free and open source licenses such as the GPL, BSD or similar license).
+Such designs are known as open-source hardware.

 In a typical design flow, an FPGA application developer will simulate the design at multiple stages throughout the design process.
 Initially the RTL description in VHDL or Verilog is simulated by creating test benches to simulate the system and observe results.
 Then, after the synthesis engine has mapped the design to a netlist, the netlist is translated to a gate-level description where simulation is repeated to confirm the synthesis proceeded without errors.
-Finally the design is laid out in the FPGA at which point propagation delays can be added and the simulation run again with these values back-annotated onto the netlist.
+Finally, the design is laid out in the FPGA at which point propagation delay values can be back-annotated onto the netlist, and the simulation can be run again with these values.

 More recently, OpenCL (Open Computing Language) is being used by programmers to take advantage of the performance and power efficiencies that FPGAs provide.
-OpenCL allows programmers to develop code in the C programming language and target FPGA functions as OpenCL kernels using OpenCL constructs.
+OpenCL allows programmers to develop code in the C programming language.
 For further information, see high-level synthesis and C to HDL.

 Most FPGAs rely on an SRAM-based approach to be programmed.
 These FPGAs are in-system programmable and re-programmable, but require external boot devices.
-For example, flash memory or EEPROM devices may often load contents into internal SRAM that controls routing and logic.
+For example, flash memory or EEPROM devices may load contents into internal SRAM that controls routing and logic.
 The SRAM approach is based on CMOS.